Improving the website usability & uX of campus-wide university report

 Aligning the team to maximize the impact

-Briefing to my team members helps clarify design priorities, address questions from the team, develop a user-centric mindset, reduce redundant efforts, and align on mutual goals to maximize team impact.
+Me and another team member briefed to my team to help clarify design priorities, address questions from the team, develop a user-centric mindset, reduce redundant efforts, and align on mutual goals to maximize team impact.

 Redesign: Tackling one issue at a time